awsdocs/aws-mobile-developer-guide/doc_source/User-Sign-in.rst

         - An iOS and/or Android client ID, depending on which platform you are supporting

-    For full instructions on integrating your application with Google+, see :ref:`Setting Up Google Authentication <auth-google-setup>`.
+    For full instructions on integrating your application with Google+, see :`Setting Up Google Authentication <https://developers.google.com/+/web/signin/>`__.

 Email and Password